 For some, wearables will up the ante significantly in a company’s ability to measure workflow and productivity, and with data collected from these devices, a new level of employee insight will be reached.
 For others, the inevitable invasion of wearable tech means that we will be forced to relieve the BYOD nightmares of security risks, unclear policies and new procedures.

 Health Using Wearables

-Wearable tech present the opportunity to gather tremendous amounts of information surrounding an employee’s daily routine, making its benefits for today’s workforce largely centred on data and predictive analytics.
+Finally, wearable technology gives companies the opportunity to gather tremendous amounts of information surrounding their employees’ daily routines. so much needed in today’s workforces, largely centred on data and predictive analytics.